cambiotraining/r-intermediate/description.md

 - How R enables reproducible research
 - What constitues a tidy dataset
 - "Piping" commands together to form a workflow
-- Subseting and Filtering datasets using dplyr
+- Subseting and filtering datasets using dplyr
-- The grammar of graphics approach to plotting used in ggplot2
 - Producing summary statistics from a dataset
 - Joining datasets using dplyr
+- The grammar of graphics approach to plotting used in ggplot2

 ## Objectives: After this course you should be able to: